naomi789/HCDE310-rain/README.md

 | thumbs     | bool       | False    | Return the URL of video thumbnail.
 If an APOD is not a video, this parameter is ignored.                                      |   |
 | api_key    | string     | DEMO_KEY | api.nasa.gov key for expanded usage                                                                                           |   |

 This suggests that, for example, we can get the APOD for any past date, and not just for today by adding a parameter called date to our URL.
-The format of the date value is specified as YYYY-MM-DD, so the URL for getting the APOD for 31st December 2022 would be https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&date=2022-12-31Links to an external site..
-We can extend our previous get_apod() function definition to support the new parameter (Note: I removed the rest of the code that we wrote earlier to focus on what’s important here):
+The format of the date value is specified as `YYYY-MM-DD`, so the URL for getting the APOD for 31st December 2022 would be `https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&date=2022-12-31`.
+We can extend our previous `get_apod()` function definition to support the new parameter (Note: I removed the rest of the code that we wrote earlier to focus on what’s important here):

 ```
 def get_apod(api_key, date):